The Ultimate Guide to Social Selling in 2022

 While it’s important to log the real hours when it comes to customer conversation and content creation, there are many opportunities in social selling to leverage the power of automation.

-For example, with Yesware’s Linkedin Integration, you can connect with buyers without leaving your inbox:
+For example, with Yesware’s LinkedIn Integration, you can connect with buyers without leaving your inbox:

 yesware linkedin sales navigator integrationYou can also seamlessly connect with prospects through LinkedIn in your Prospecting Campaigns.